-- (in their current form) are likely to enhance the natural environment of the PTNP area, even if they do not mention specific targets for the area. - 5.10 The nature, scale, timing, and duration of some development activities can result in the disturbance of protected species.
+PTNP does not allocate sites for new development, it is anticipated that the provisions of these policies (in their current form) are likely to enhance the natural environment of the PTNP area, even if they do not mention specific targets for the area.

+- 5.10 The nature, scale, timing, and duration of some development activities can result in the disturbance of protected species.
 This can include effects of poor air quality on designated sites, and severance of ecological networks from new development areas.
-In this respect, the PTNP also sets out provisions which will support and enhance habitats, species, and ecological networks. - 5.11 For example, Policy EN2 (Amenity and Green Spaces) requires proposals to demonstrate how the design options creatively incorporate existing trees into new development areas and maximise the potential for new trees and hedges to be planted.
-Policy EN2 also seeks to improve green corridors within the PTNP area and embrace opportunities for nature conservation.
+In this respect, the PTNP also sets out provisions which will support and enhance habitats, species, and ecological networks. - 5.11 For example, Policy PT15 (Amenity and Green Spaces) requires proposals to demonstrate how the design options creatively incorporate existing trees into new development areas and maximise the potential for new trees and hedges to be planted.
+Policy PT15 also seeks to improve green corridors within the PTNP area and embrace opportunities for nature conservation.
 A coordinated approach is encouraged to maximise the positive outcomes for wildlife and the local community.
 This includes through improving connections to the South Downs National Park, cliff tops and undercliff walkways (which contain some of most significant areas of semi-natural habitat within the Neighbourhood Plan area) to form a multifunctional landscape.
 These provisions will safeguard and enhance areas which are likely to provide roosting and foraging sites for protected species, maintaining habitat connectivity and reducing fragmentation.
-Ecological sensitivities are further reflected by Policy EN4, stating that developments should "seek to incorporate safe nesting spaces such as bat and bird boxes, insect housing and pollinators" and Policy EN5 which encourages proposals to deliver urban greening. - 5.12 Overall, Neighbourhood Plan policies should help ensure that ecological sensitivities are appropriately considered during the planning, construction, and operational phases for new development proposals which come forward during the plan period, whilst also delivering net gains.
+Ecological sensitivities are further reflected by Policy PT17, stating that developments should "seek to incorporate safe nesting spaces such as bat and bird boxes, insect housing and pollinators" and Policy PT19 which encourages proposals to deliver urban greening. - 5.12 Overall, Neighbourhood Plan policies should help ensure that ecological sensitivities are appropriately considered during the planning, construction, and operational phases for new development proposals which come forward during the plan period, whilst also delivering net gains.